LeviMatus/readcommend/README.md

 ## Running/Deploying

-Readcommend API is deployed via a CLI command, `readcommend serve` There are various flags you can pass this to configure connection settings.
+The readcommend API is deployed via a CLI command, `readcommend serve` There are various flags you can pass this to configure connection settings.
 The following described how to configure the server:

 1. Config File